 “I enjoy getting to work on lots of different subjects so it's not the same routine over and over like broadcasting.” says Barley, “As I tell people, I now know a little about a lot of different subjects.
 I enjoy passing that knowledge on to other employees who work in the brand management department or other areas of the company.”

 Barley was the recipient of the 1st ever Employee of the Year Award in 1997 and again in 2002.
 However, he says his biggest honor was receiving the Aubrey N. Davis Family Memorial Award in 2002 which is named in honor of Gordon Davis's father.
 Barley was proud to have known him personally and has the utmost admiration.

 “I think my greatest accomplishment has been producing quality educational materials that have been used extensively in classrooms all over the country to educate tens of thousands of students and stood the test of time,” says Barley.

 In his spare time, you will find Barley tackling DIY projects around his home, bird hunting, fishing, and enjoying photography.

-Melody Rowell, Graphics Designer, is a graduate of Pacific Northwest College of Art with an MFA in collaborative design with a focus in animation and production.
-She has expertise in 2D and 3D animation, infographic design and illustration.
+Melody Rowell, Lead Animator and Graphics Designer, is a graduate of Pacific Northwest College of Art with a master’s degree in collaborative design with a focus in animation and production.
+She has expereince in 2D and 3D animation, infographic design and illustration.

 When she is not designing outstanding graphics, Rowell enjoys drawing, expanding her creative abilities and playing video games.
 She also has experience in stand-up comedy.
 Rowell has two guinea pigs, Phillip and Kevin.